Team races at the Olympics

 Team races at the Summer Olympics were track running competitions contested at the multi-sport event from 1900 to 1924.

 The first such event was over 5000 metres at the 1900 Summer Olympics.
 This became a 4-mile race for the 1904 Summer Olympics, then a 3-mile race for the 1908 Summer Olympics.
 The most consistent format was over 3000 metres: this distance was contested on three consecutive occasions from 1912 to 1924, at which point track team races were removed from the Olympic athletics programme.

 The races typically permitted up to five athletes per nation, with a minimum of three required to form a team.
 Each team score was the sum of the finishing positions of that nation's top three athletes.
 For example, first, second and third places would create a team score of six.

 For 1900 and 1904 only two teams were entered: the point scoring format incorporated all five of each team's runners.
 On both occasions these were races between two major athletic clubs.
 In 1900 Racing Club de France competed against the Amateur Athletic Association (AAA) of Great Britain.
 In 1904 the New York Athletic Club took on the Chicago Athletic Association.
-Since the International Olympic Committee recognises only nations for medal table purposes, the AAA and Chicago teams are now designated as Mixed Olympic Teams as the presence of Australian Stan Rowley and French immigrant to the United States Albert Corey, respectively, meant that the teams fielded were not entirely British or American.
+Until 2024, the International Olympic Committee (IOC) classified all teams composed of athletes from different countries in the early Olympics (1896–1904) as mixed teams (IOC code ZZX), regardless of whether they represented an established club.
+Since 2024, teams representing a club have been attributed to the club's country, even if they included foreign athletes.
+Therefore, the medals of AAA (with Australian Stan Rowley) and the Chicago team (with French immigrant to the United States Albert Corey) are now attributed to Great Britain and the United States, respectively.